DOI-ONRR/doi-extractives-data/_how-it-works/oversight.md

 - The GAO also audits agencies throughout the government.
 - In some situations, third-party auditors assist in performing audits.
 For instance, accounting firm KPMG helped provide an [Independent Auditors' Report on the U.S. Department of the Interior Financial Statements for Fiscal Years 2015 and 2014](https://www.doioig.gov/reports/independent-auditors-report-us-department-interior-financial-statements-fiscal-years-2015).

 Many reviews are routine, but audits may also be triggered by events or disclosures.
-These audits are required by the Office of Management and Budget (OMB) and supported by standards like the GAO's _Generally Accepted Government Auditing Standards_, or [Yellow Book](http://www.gao.gov/yellowbook/overview).[^6] <!-- Click here for the latest GAO Audit -- no link -->
+These audits are required by the Office of Management and Budget (OMB) and supported by standards like the GAO's _Generally Accepted Government Auditing Standards_, or [Yellow Book](http://www.gao.gov/yellowbook/overview).[^6]

 The [U.S. Standard General Ledger](https://www.fiscal.treasury.gov/fsreports/ref/ussgl/ussgl_home.htm) provides a uniform chart of accounts and technical guidance for standardizing federal agency accounting to OMB and the U.S. Treasury.